organiclever/organic-lever/apps/market-sentinel/README.md

 ## Up and Running Locally

 1. Make sure you read the root's [README](../../README.md).
-2. This app will need `secrets.edn` to present in the [config](./config/) folder.
+2. This app will need `secrets.edn` to present in the project's root folder.
 This file is not committed.
-You can see its file structure in the [secrets_example.edn file](./config/secrets_example.edn).
+You can see its file structure in the [secrets_example.edn file](./secrets_example.edn).
 3. After that, execute the preparation script for this project `clj -X:prepare`.
 This prepare script will do 2 things:
    1. Create `test/tmp/` directory which will be used for testing.
    2. Setup Kaocha for testing.